-Sir Don McKinnon of New Zealand was Commonwealth Secretary-General 2000–08.
+New Zealander Sir Don McKinnon was Commonwealth Secretary-General from 2000 to 2008.

-Six New Zealanders have won overall Commonwealth Writers’ Prizes: Witi lhimaera in 1987 (Best First Book); Janet Frame in 1989; John Cranna in 1990 (Best First Book); Lloyd Jones in 2007; Craig Cliff in 2011 (Best First Book); and Emma Martin in 2012 (Short Story Prize).
-Another, Eleanor Catton, took the Man Booker Prize in 2013.
+Six New Zealanders have won overall Commonwealth Writers’ Prizes: Witi Ihimaera in 1987 (Best First Book); Janet Frame in 1989; John Cranna in 1990 (Best First Book); Lloyd Jones in 2007; Craig Cliff in 2011 (Best First Book); and Emma Martin in 2012 (Short Story Prize).